Welcome to money month on The Happy Arkansan!

 The great thing about sponsored posts, is that there is a good chance that you might be able to negotiate a rate that you feel comfortable with.
 Let’s say that her sponsored post rate is $200 a post and $100 for each social media post.
 She could easily do 5 sponsored blog posts a month to make the first $1,000 and then 5 sponsored social media posts to make an extra $500.

-Cassidy may want to take a simpler approach to calculating how much she needs to make in freelance writing.
+Cassidy may want to take a simpler approach to calculate how much she needs to make in freelance writing.
 There are typically 4 weeks in a month, so she would simply divide $1,459 by 4 to see that she needs to make $364.75 in freelance work every week to make her goal.
 This may come from more than one client, or it may come from just one client, as long as she keeps on target with how much she wants to make each week.

 Okay, let’s say that Maggie wrote a fantastic e-book, and she sells each copy for $40.
 She can divide $1,459 by $40, and come up with the fact that she needs to sell 37 of her e-books each month or around 10 e-books each week.